 Is it less expensive to get an annulment vs. divorce in Texas?

 Only in the unlikely event that the judge agrees to grant the annulment.
 Some couples try to go the annulment route because the court fees for annulment are less than divorce fees in Texas.
-However, since Texas has established such strict provisions for annulments, that strategy usually ends up wasting a lot of time and money.
+However, when Texas established laws for what does an annulment mean, it also established strict provisions for annulments, so following a strategy to try to secure an annulment vs divorce usually ends up wasting a lot of time and money.

 If we believe our client may have valid grounds to seek an annulment we usually recommend filing an annulment alternative divorce.
 That way if the annulment is unsuccessful, which they usually are in Texas, the client has already filed for divorce, paid the divorce filing fees and avoided paying the fee to file for an annulment.